Classification of Absences/Tardies

 Building principals have the discretion to excuse up to five (5) absences incurred because of family emergencies.
 Principals may ask for an explanation of the emergency.
 Excused absences due to family emergencies will be deducted from the five days of excused absences permitted under the vacations and trips provision of this policy.

-Unexcused: Any absence, which is not covered under the above definition of excused absence, is classified as unexcused.
-For students under age 17 these absences are also unlawful.
+Unexcused: Any absence which is not covered under the above definition of an excused absence is classified as unexcused for any students under the age of 18.

 Excuse Cards Required: Parents shall furnish a signed, written explanation for all absences and tardies.
 The burden of proof for excused absences rests with the parent.
-If excuse cards are not received within three (3) days after the child returns to school, the absence will be considered unlawful if the child is under 17 or unexcused if 17 or older.
+If excuse cards are not received within three (3) days after the child returns to school, the absence will be considered unlawful if the child is under 18.

 Physician’s Excuse Required: Any student who has accumulated 10 or more absences (not excused by a physician or the district) will be required to furnish a written physician’s excuse for all subsequent absences.
 The student must be seen in the office by a doctor.
 Failure to do so will result in the absences being recorded as unexcused or unlawful.
 In addition to the above policy, the district reserves the right to require a physician’s excuse when deemed necessary by the school administration.